Education and qualifications

 What contributed to your decision to become professionally registered?

 My employer, Waterman Aspen, has recognised the achievement of my registration and commended my initiative to progress with my career.
 My efforts in advancing with further professional recognition and attaining career milestones has been enthusiastically encouraged.
-I was mentioned in the company newsletter when I attained my EngTech qualification and have been approached by the Chartered Institution of Highways & Transportation (CIHT) to become involved in their Engineering Professional Standards Panel (EPSP).
+I was mentioned in the company newsletter when I attained my EngTech registration and have been approached by the CIHT to become involved in their Engineering Professional Standards Panel (EPSP).

 How does your employer benefit from your professional registration?

-I believe Waterman Aspen has greatly benefitted from my professional registration as it raises their profile by employing professionally recognised engineers and technicians who work within a Code of Conduct, act with integrity, take responsibility and have a high level of professional competence.
+I believe Waterman Aspen has greatly benefitted from my professional registration as their profile is raised by employing professionally recognised engineers and technicians who work within a Code of Conduct, act with integrity, take responsibility and have a high level of professional competence.

 Is there any advice you would pass on to someone considering professional registration?